-It is interesting to note that Mahatma Gandhi was in favor of rebuilding the temple but not with the State funds (why not? fear of distancing Muslims? or Muslim appeasement?) and Nehru was against the undertaking right from the beginning.
+It is interesting to note that Mahatma Gandhi was in favor of rebuilding the temple but not with the State funds (why not? because Muslims would feel threatened?) and Nehru was against the undertaking right from the beginning.
 That’s not surprising given his deep-rooted guilt of being a Hindu – he loved everything else.
 The appointed archaeology expert was worried about the safety of the fast decaying structure and suggested building a new Temple at another site because – ‘The shrine should not be converted into religious use as concourse of people coming from all parts of India and rushing through the dilapidated structure will contribute to its speedy decay.’

 It is highly instructive to note the opinion of Kanaiyalal Munshi.
 He wrote in his book Somnath, The Shrine Eternal: